iwearglasses/The-Month-of-Love/README.md

         }

         function nobuttonAction() {
             alert("You pressed No!
-I guess I'll look and not touch.");
+I guess it's your turn this month.");
         }
     </script>
 </body>